 - 5. Damage caused by installation or use of non-genuine Harley-Davidson parts, or unapproved genuine Harley-Davidson parts, even those installed by an authorized Harley-Davidson dealership, that cause a genuine Harley-Davidson part to fail.
-Examples include, but are not limited to performance-enhancing powertrain components or software, exhaust systems, trailer hitches, non-approved tires, lowering kits, handlebars, and add-ons connected to the factory electrical system. - 6.
-Upgraded parts as a warranty replacement.
+Examples include, but are not limited to performance-enhancing powertrain components or software, exhaust systems, trailer hitches, non-approved tires, lowering kits, handlebars, and add-ons connected to the factory electrical system. - Upgraded parts as a warranty replacement.
 The limited warranty allows for repair or replacement of failed parts to put the vehicle, component, or part back to its original condition with factory supplied materials and as delivered.
 We will take all steps to repair/replace the part to make it correct for the customer.
 This does not include upgrades to parts unless no other suitable component is available as a direct replacement.
 This would require an authorization prior to repair.

-- 7. United States customers: Functional defects of powertrain components for any Harley-Davidson motorcycle registered in the United States if the vehicle was tuned using a tuning product not covered by a California Air and Resources Board Executive Order or that was otherwise approved by the Environmental Protection Agency, or if Harley-Davidson or any authorized Harley-Davidson dealer has any information to show that the vehicle was tuned using a tuning product not covered by a California Air and Resources Board Executive Order or that was otherwise approved by the Environmental Protection Agency. - This limited warranty is a contract between you and Harley-Davidson.
-It is separate and apart from any warranty, service plan, or service contract you may receive or purchase from an authorized Harley-Davidson dealer.
-An authorized Harley-Davidson dealer is not authorized to alter, modify, expand, or in any way change the terms and conditions of this limited warranty. - 3.
-Any warranty work or parts replacement authorized by Harley-Davidson will not preclude Harley-Davidson from later relying on any exclusion where applicable.
+7. United States customers: Functional defects of powertrain components for any Harley-Davidson motorcycle registered in the United States if the vehicle was tuned using a tuning product not covered by a California Air and Resources Board Executive Order or that was otherwise approved by the Environmental Protection Agency, or if Harley-Davidson or any authorized Harley-Davidson dealer has any information to show that the vehicle was tuned using a tuning product not covered by a California Air and Resources Board Executive Order or that was otherwise approved by the Environmental Protection Agency.